Ahmed Thasmeen Ali: Political career

 In the October 2008 presidential election, he was the running mate of Maumoon Abdul Gayoom, who was Asia's longest-serving President.

 Maldives Police Capacity Building

 Maldives Police Service was introduced as a separate civilian agency during Mr. Thasmeen's tenure as Minister of Home Affairs.
 He embarked on recruiting new police personnel and introduced Jail reform activities with the help from Western Australia Police to comply with international human rights norms.
 He started construction of a maximum security prison with a vision to improve the living condition for inmates.

 The first Police Training School, housed in Addu Atoll was opened under his patronage.

-Many modern scientific methods of investigation in Maldives Police Service were introduced under his instruction, including establishing Forensic Labs and deployment of CCTV camera in strategic points in the capital of Male'.
+Many modern scientific methods of investigation in Maldives Police Service were introduced under his instruction, including establishing Forensic Labs and deployment of CCTV camera in strategic points in Malé.
 The Community Policing concept used in policing in the Maldives is introduced under his guidance.